Number of acts: 172

 Keynote speaker: None, but Gov. Ann Richards gave opening remarks

 Buzz bands: Pete Droge, Jill Sobule, R.L.
-Burnside, Freedy Johnston, Robyn Hitchcock, Blue Rodeo, Lisa Loeb, Three Mile Pilot, Tripping Daisy, Everclear
+Burnside, Freedy Johnston, Green Day, Robyn Hitchcock, Blue Rodeo, Lisa Loeb, Three Mile Pilot, Tripping Daisy, Everclear

 - International news is happening with the Branch Davidian standoff up the road in Waco, and some freelance journalists in town do double duty.

-- “If you lived in my neighborhood, you’d be selling your ass for me!”
-Bushwick Bill, the dwarf in the Geto Boys, starts a shouting match with a handful of people in the audience of the hip-hop panel.
+- “If you lived in my neighborhood, you’d be selling your (body) for me!”
+Bushwick Bill, the dwarf (a label he embraces) in the Geto Boys, starts a shouting match with a handful of people in the audience of the hip-hop panel.
 One guy comes up to the dais and flips off Bushwick, who calls him a slur directed at gay people.
 Suddenly, everyone is screaming and a couple of guys have to be restrained from charging the 31/2-foot rapper.
 Afterward, Bushwick tells the panel coordinator that he had a good time.